quixio/quix-streams/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2.svg?logo=linkedin)](https://www.linkedin.com/company/70925173/)
 [![X](https://img.shields.io/twitter/url?label=X&style=social&url=https%3A%2F%2Ftwitter.com%2Fquix_io)](https://twitter.com/quix_io)

-# Quix Streams
+# 100% Python Stream Processing for Kafka
 ##// TODO: A PICTURE/ANIMATION/VIDEO GOES HERE

 Quix Streams is a cloud-native library for processing data in Kafka using pure Python.
 It’s designed to give you the power of a distributed system in a lightweight library by combining Kafka's low-level scalability and resiliency features with an easy-to-use Python interface (to ease newcomers to stream processing).

-Quix Streams has the following benefits:
+It has the following benefits:
 - Streaming DataFrame API (similar to pandas DataFrame) for tabular data transformations.
-- Support for custom stateful operations.
+- Custom stateful operations via a state object.
-- Support for custom aggregations over tumbling and hopping time windows.
+- Custom reducing and aggregating over tumbling and hopping time windows.
-- Support for exactly-once processing semantics via Kafka transactions.
+- Exactly-once processing semantics via Kafka transactions.
 - Pure Python with no need for a server-side engine.

-Use Quix Streams to build event-driven, machine learning/AI or physics-based applications that depend on real-time data from Kafka.
+Use Quix Streams to build event-driven, machine learning/AI or physics-based applications and data pipelines that depend on real-time data from Kafka.

 ## Getting Started 🏄